The day I met Diana Gabaldon, the woman who gifted us Outlander

 It didn’t take long for the three of us to make it to the front of the line to Diana, phone cameras ready, panic rising up regarding what, if anything, we should say when it became our turns.
-First, Uluwehi quietly walked up to Diana, got an autograph, picture and –
+First, Uluwehi quietly walked up to Diana, got an autograph, picture and – with dignity – walked on.

 Now me.
 I, being a person who thinks of what to say after the moment has passed began to panic a bit.
 I walked up to Diana, with nothing to say.
 I handed her my book and, with a pleasant smile, she began to sign it.
 Since I quickly realized there wasn’t much time and I didn’t want to miss an opportunity to engage her in a little conversation, I opened my mouth and out came a bunch of crap about my kids going to college in Arizona, blah, blah, blah, blah, blah – as if my kids were the only ones ever to go to college, let alone to attend in her state of Arizona, blah, blah, blah, blah, blah.